 Park at the Washington car park, just off the A24 (north of Findon).
 This is better than the other car park because although there is a long steady climb, it’s not wooded and therefore has more light.
 The cluster of trees at Chanctonbury has something mystical about them and there’s a wonderful silence up here as you enjoy views north.
 If you know what you’re looking for, you should be able to Leith Hill (the North Downs) from here.
 Another spot for one of the best sunrises in Sussex is Cissbury Ring just south of Chanctonbury although I find this one gets busy.
 From Chanctonbury head to Steyning for breakfast.

-This site is so popular that on a recent visit, as I descended just after sunrise, the first visitors were making their way up.
+This site is very popular in autumn owing to the tunnel of bushes that lead up the hill to the windmill.
 There is, however, a small car park at the bottom just on the side of the A285 (south of Petworth and on the outskirts of the village of Halnaker).
-This is the easiest of the climbs so far, because it’s not far to the top, and apart from the amazing views, you have the delights of the windmill too.
+It’s a relatively easy climb because it’s not far to the top, and apart from the amazing views, you have the delights of the windmill too.

 I know, Leith Hill is over the border in Surrey (gasp) but it has amazing views of Sussex and you can see right across to the South Downs.
 To get here, drive south from Dorking or from Sussex, drive north up the A29 to Ockley where you turn left onto the B2126.
-After a couple of miles you take the first right and start the steep narrow drive up.
+After a couple of miles, you take the first right and drive up the steep and narrow lane.
 Follow the lane (bearing left at the small junction) until you come to a parking area on your left and right.
 The good news is you have driven up the steepest part of the hill.
 From the car, there is a footpath up to the top although it can be a little spooky in the dark.
-This is the most popular sunrise spot I have visited but again, it’s spellbinding and a great way to start the day.
-They do sell coffee at the tower at Leith Hill but they don’t open until 9 am, so I would head back to The Milk Churn just outside Rudwick and on the edge of the Downs Link.
+This is the most popular sunrise spot I have visited so far but again, it’s spellbinding and a great way to start the day.
+They do sell coffee at the tower at Leith Hill but they don’t open until 9 am, so I would head back to The Milk Churn just outside Rudgwick and on the edge of the Downs Link.

-More of the best sunrises in Sussex that I have loved have been in Hastings, where you can climb the steps to the east of the old town and up East Hill, Rye Harbour in the far east of our county, and Thorney Island in the far west.
+Other spots for a great sunrise, include Hastings, where you can climb the steps to the east of the Old Town and up East Hill, Rye Harbour in the far east of our county, and Thorney Island in the far west.

 Before you set out, don’t forget the following: